• Skip to primary navigation

 🧾 Substitutions

 Chicken broth.
-If you don't wish to use chicken broth or don't have any on hand, water can be used instead. while the tamales may not have as much flavor, they will still taste incredible.
+If you don't wish to use chicken broth or don't have any on hand, water can be used instead.
+While the Thanksgiving Tamales would not have as much flavor, they will still taste incredible.

 Lard.
 This can be an inconvenient purchase if you don't use it much and while you could buy a small container of it exclusively for this recipe, you could just as easily use the plain flavored Crisco shortening already in your pantry.